dempseynoel/process-mining-application/README.md

 *A recreation of a private repository I've prevously made.*

-An R Shiny process mining tool to aid in demonstrations and bid development where usage of commerical process mining tools are unavailable.
+A process mining application built in R Shiny where users can upload events to explore in an activity map and examine throughput time.
 Interact with the tool and example event log **[here](https://ndrshiny.shinyapps.io/process_mining_application/)**.

 ## What is process mining?
 Process mining is the deep-dive analysis, discovery, monitoring and improvement of as-is processes.
 It takes all of the data related with a process and "mines" it for insight on potential improvement, focusing on finding better, more efficient pathways in operations.